 Situated at 3000 feet in Costa Rica's Cordillera de Talamanca, Rancho Naturalista has long been regarded as one of the country's finest birding lodges.
 Comfortable rooms, personal service, and delicious home-cooked meals combined with great birding and easy access to other habitats make the lodge a wonderful place to stay.

-Just behind the cabins, several trails allow access to the lodge's 120-acre private forest reserve, a small but birdy mix of secondary and primary foothill forest habitats.
-Specialties include Tawny-chested Flycatcher, Rufous-winged Woodpecker, Brown-billed Scythebill, Zeledon's Antbird, and a trio of manakins.
+Just behind the cabins, several trails allow access to the lodge's 120-acre private forest reserve, a mix of primary and secondary foothill forest habitats that host a variety of species.
+Specialties include Tawny-chested Flycatcher, Bicolored Hawk, Carmiol's Tanager, Zeledon's Antbird, and a trio of manakins.

-In addition to Rancho Naturalista, we'll also bird at several other sites, from the mid-elevation cloudforest at Tapanti National Park to the Caribbean lowlands at E.A.R.T.H., an agricultural university.
-We'll also visit Irazu Volcano National Park, home to the stunningly beautiful Resplendent Quetzal and high-elevation specialties such as Fiery-throated Hummingbird and Volcano Junco.
+We'll also bird at several other sites, from the mid-elevation cloudforest at Tapanti National Park to the Caribbean lowlands at Centro Manu, a small private rainforest reserve.
+And we'll visit Irazu Volcano National Park, home to the stunningly beautiful Resplendent Quetzal and high-elevation specialties such as Fiery-throated Hummingbird and Volcano Junco.